 Discharge planning will be a part of your treatment plan.
 You and your counselor will have agreed upon criteria for discharge.
 Termination of behavioral health services may occur if you are no longer participating in your treatment plan or missing regularly scheduled appointments.
-Maryland state regulations require the automatic discharge of those clients who have not had a face-to-face contact with a clinical team member within a period of 30 days.
+Clients who have not had a face-to-face contact with a clinical team member within a period of 30 days are subject to auto-discharge.
 Other conditions may result in termination of behavioral health services, including but not limited to failure to abide by the Statement of Client's Responsibilities.
 If termination of services is indicated, Access Carroll will notify you in writing of the termination and may assist you in obtaining services from another professional.